LoneStarLhurgoyfs/lonestarlhurgoyfs.github.io/HOUVintage.md

 # Prizes

 Cash: We pay out 100% of entry fee in cash top top 4 plus a free [crowler](http://www.bonappetit.com/drinks/beer/article/what-is-a-crowler-beer) of beer to our first place winner.
 (If the first place winner declines, the crowler goes to the highest finishing player who wants it)

+# Throne of Eldraine

+As with previous Vintage events held on Prerelease weekend, we will be allowing the use of cards from the new set, [Throne of Eldraine](https://scryfall.com/sets/eld?as=grid&order=name).
+Remember that we allow as many proxies as you can print, so not owning a card is no excuse!